This was originally posted for Blogtober 18 but its always a good time to shate a sunset, right?

-Well, this is the last day of Blogtober 18.
-To finish off the month and the challenge, I thought that I’d bring a little bit of sunshine into these colder months by sharing 10 different locations to watch amazing sunsets in California including San Francisco, Morro Bay, Long Beach Los Angeles, Seal Beach Orange County, Laguna Beach, Temecula, and various parts of San Diego including Coronado, Carlsbad, Shelter Island and Oceanside.
+I thought that I’d bring a little bit of sunshine into these colder months by sharing 5 different locations to watch amazing sunsets in California including San Francisco, Morro Bay, Long Beach Los Angeles, Seal Beach Orange County and Laguna Beach.

 San Francisco has so much to offer outside the usual city attractions and Lands End is one of them.
 Climb down the many steps to the beach and explore the Sutro Baths Ruins, before watching the sunset over Seal Rock.
 Alternatively, walk along the nature reserve pathways for amazing views of the Golden Gate Bridge.

 Long Beach, Los Angeles

 This photo doesn’t capture the beauty of this huge red sun setting over one of Thums Islands.
 Also known as Astronaut Islands, these are four beautifully landscaped islands just off the shoreline of Long Beach, Los Angeles that were built to hide the oil drilling that takes place in the centre of the islands.

 Higher up the coastline from LA is Morro Bay, a quaint little sea village that is an ideal stop off point if you are road tripping along the Pacific Coast Highway.
 The quayside is the perfect place to watch the sun setting over the historical Morro Rock.
 Grab a cool beer or some fish and chips and watch the seals and sealions frolicking in the water.